 Austin Peay State University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, master’s, education specialist and doctorate degrees.
 Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, or call (404) 679-4500 for questions about the accreditation of Austin Peay State University.

-In addition, the baccalaureate degrees offered in specialized programs of the University are accredited by:
+In addition, specific programs of the University are accredited by:

 - Accreditation Commission for Education in Nursing